List of Houston Cougars bowl games

 Houston defeated Air Force in the 2008 Armed Forces Bowl, to end their eight bowl game losing streak.

 The Houston Cougars college football team competes as part of the NCAA Division I Football Bowl Subdivision (FBS), representing the University of Houston in the Big 12 Conference.
-Since the establishment of the team in 1946, Houston has appeared in 30 bowl games.
-The latest bowl occurred on December 23, 2022, when Houston defeated Louisiana in the 2022 Independence Bowl, which brought the Cougars' overall bowl record to thirteen wins, sixteen losses, and one tie (13–16–1).
+Since the establishment of the team in 1946, Houston has appeared in 31 bowl games.
+The latest bowl occurred on December 27, 2025, when Houston defeated LSU in the 2025 Texas Bowl, which brought the Cougars' overall bowl record to fourteen wins, sixteen losses, and one tie (14–16–1).